matrix-org/purple-matrix/README.md

 implemented.
 In particular, sending and receiving messages is supported, but only for rooms you have already joined (using a different client).

-The following are not yet supported (or correctly implemented):
+The following are not yet supported:
  * Presence indication
  * Typing indication
  * Videos/images in messages